Met up with Kylie and Anthony at Tate Britain,

 It's, like, really bucolic, eh!
 (Risked hospitalisation to take this one whilst in motion)

 This is the Cam, near Grantchester (see map above) - it is a pool in which Lord Byron supposedly swam.
-He was a poet - you can find out more about him if you like.
+He was a poet - you can find out more about

 Here's the Cam, a bit further downstream in Cambridge.